Philip James de Loutherbourg, A Shipwreck Off a Rocky Coast, c. 1760 (detail)

-by Abraham T. Zere.
-Translated from Tigrinya by Samuel E. Tsegai
+by Abraham T. Zere, translated by Samuel E. Tsegai

 The dinghy came to a grinding halt.
 The passengers did not take long to realise the sudden change.
 As a ferocious wave swirled the boat right and left, they avoided the gunwale and the crowd evenly distributed itself on the sides of the boat to keep the balance.